Christine Lagarde: Early life and education

-Lagarde was born in Paris, France, into a family of teachers.
-Her Father, Robert Lallouette, "was born to a Jewish mother and a non-religious father.", was an English teacher; her mother, Nicole (Carré), was a Latin, Greek and French literature teacher.
+Christine Lagarde was born in Paris, France, into a family of teachers.
+Her father, Robert Lallouette, "born to a Jewish mother and a French father", was an English teacher; her mother, Nicole (Carré), was a Latin, Greek and French literature teacher.
 Lagarde and her three younger brothers spent their childhood in Le Havre.
 There she attended the Lycée François 1er (where her father taught) and Lycée Claude Monet.

 As a teenager, Lagarde was a member of the French national synchronised swimming team.
 After her baccalauréat in 1973, she went on an American Field Service scholarship to the Holton-Arms School in Bethesda, Maryland.
 During her year in the United States, Lagarde worked as an intern at the U.S. Capitol as Representative William Cohen's congressional assistant, helping him correspond with French-speaking constituents from his northern Maine district during the Watergate hearings.
-She graduated from Paris West University Nanterre La Défense, where she obtained master's degrees in English, labour law, and social law.
-She also holds a master's degree from the Institut d'études politiques in Aix-en-Provence.
+She graduated from Paris Nanterre University, where she obtained master's degrees in English, labour law, and social law.
+She also holds a master's degree from the Sciences Po Aix in Aix-en-Provence.
 Since 2010, she has presided over the Aix school's board of directors.

 Professional career

 Lagarde joined Baker & McKenzie, a large Chicago-based international law firm, in 1981.
+She was a director of two of the firm's subsidiaries in tax havens.
 She handled major antitrust and labour cases, was made partner after six years and was named head of the firm in Western Europe.
 She joined the executive committee in 1995 and was elected the company's first female chairman in October 1999.
+Three years later she was reelected.
+At Baker & McKenzie Lagarde promulgated a “client first” approach whereby lawyers anticipated client needs rather than solely reacting to exigent situations.

 In 2004, Lagarde became president of the Global Strategic Committee.